Maddy de Rozario breaks through for Paralympics gold in T53 800m

-Australian track and field star Maddy de Rozario has ended her long wait for a Paralympic gold medal with a dominating performance in the T53 800m.
+Australian track and field star Maddy de Rozario has ended her long wait for a Paralympic gold medal with a dominating performance in the T53 800 metres.

-The four-time Paralympian and three-time Games silver medallist took the lead just after 400m in Sunday night’s final at the Olympic Stadium and pulled clear for a convincing win.
+The four-time Paralympian and three-time Games silver medallist took the lead just after 400 metres in Sunday night’s final at the Olympic Stadium and pulled clear for a convincing win.

 She clocked one minute 45.99 seconds to break the Paralympic record and secure Australia’s eighth Tokyo gold medal.